 In this article, we are going to be looking at exactly what the NTFS format is and how you can format USB to NTFS.

-To get all these benefits on your USB drive, you need to format it in NTFS.
+To get all these benefits on your USB drive, you need to perform format USB drive NTFS windows 10.
 The next section describes how to do that in different ways.

 Before we get to the different ways you can format a USB drive to NTFS in Windows 10, we must point out that formatting a drive always causes data loss.
 So, you might want to back up all the data on the drive before attempting any of the two methods below.